When RBT Certification Doesn’t Go as Planned

 Solution: There are two things we suggest you do in this situation:

-- Work with your supervisor.
+1. Work with your supervisor.
 As you know, you are solely responsible for your RBT certification, so you must take the initiative to tell your supervisor when you aren’t in compliance with a requirement.
 Together, you can discuss what happened, find out why, and create an action plan to decrease the likelihood that it’ll happen again.
-Document these conversations by saving emails and taking detailed meeting notes, and send them to your supervisor so that they have a copy as well.
+Document these conversations by saving emails, taking detailed meeting notes, and sending them to your supervisor so they have a copy as well.
 AND

 Scenario: You’re struggling with your supervisory relationship.